microsoft/FluidFramework/packages/runtime/container-runtime-definitions/README.md

-# Runtime Definitions
+# Container Runtime Definitions

-Package that contains the interfaces required by the component runtime.
+Interface IContainerRuntime, which is an abstraction of an implementation of ContainerRuntime.
+Provides functionality for container developer.